Billy-Dickson/Billy-Dickson.github.io/_posts/2025-01-04-Installing -ctop-to-monitor-docker-containers.md

 ![ctop version](../assets/img/posts/2025/2025-01-04-Installing-CTOP-Docker-Container/ctop_version.webp)

-You can also check manually, goto the directory
+You can also check manually, going to the install directory

 ```bash
 cd /usr/local/bin/